-The fourth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'24)
+The Fifth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'25)

 Agenda